-The Innovation Grants program will award \$2 million in total.
+The Innovation Grants program will award \$1.6 million in total.
 However, a fixed amount of grant will be awarded to each hub per application based on their proposal to fund agreed-upon activities.
 The fixed amounts will vary depending on the size of the hub and the kind of activities to be run.
 The grants are to cover both the digital skills and digital entrepreneurship programs, subgrants and operational activities.
 The maximum proposed amounts of the grant award will not exceed \$250,000,000.

 The final amounts may be modified by the selection committee before award based on the individual applications.

 - i.
 The total maximum amount of a single grant may not exceed \$250,000 - ii.
-A beneficiary may not be awarded more than \$250,000 from the Digital Skills and Innovation Grant during any single activity cycle.
+A beneficiary may not be awarded more than \$250,000 from the Digital Skills and Innovation Grant during any single activity cycle. - iii.

-- iii.
 Projects can be proposed with a running time of between one and two years. - iv.
 A grant activity is not officially completed until the final narrative and financial reports as well as other deliverables described in the grant agreement have been submitted to, and accepted, by the Partnership Coordinator.

-In addition to the grants-in-cash, the project may provide grants-in-kind such as computers to the selected hubs for providing digital skills training for the duration of the project.
+In addition to the grants-in-cash, the project may provide grants-in-kind such as computers to the selected hubs for providing digital skills training from which the cash value of these computers shall be deducted from the initial grant granted for the duration of the project.